mosse-security/mcsi-library/docs/articles/2022/05/practical-windows-hardening-security-templates/practical-windows-hardening-security-templates.md

 # Practical Windows Hardening: Security Templates

-We can strengthen our operating systems in many ways.
-Today we are going to take a look at the security templates in Windows and how to utilize these tools to protect our environment.
+Security templates are designed to help strengthen our operating systems against potential attacks.
+By creating a security template, we can specify a set of security settings that should be applied to a system.
+This helps to ensure that all systems are properly secured, and makes it easier to manage security settings across a large number of systems.
+In this blog, we are going to take a look at the security templates in Windows and how to utilize these tools to protect our environment.

 ## Security Templates